-THE FIRST DAY OF (DESEGREGATED) SCHOOL IN NASHVILLE, SEPTEMBER 9, 1957

-Following the 1954 Supreme Court decision in Brown v.
-Board of Education of Topeka, Kansas, which declared school segregation unconstitutional, some African American families in Nashville began seeking to enroll their children as students in what were then all-white schools.
+THE FIRST DAY OF (DESEGREGATED) SCHOOL IN NASHVILLE, SEPTEMBER 9, 1957 families in Nashville began seeking to enroll their children as students in what were then all-white schools.
 Families of over twenty children filed suit against the school system in September 1955 after being denied admission to the school closest to their home.